-The following are some of the practical aspects of choosing and using ND filters.
-This will hopefully be accompanied by a more in depth print article, but for now, here’s a summary!
+The following are some of the practical aspects of choosing and using Neutral Density (ND) filters.

 - Dark glass (or resin) which allow a photographer to lengthen the shutter speed.